null

 Tonic Herbs:

-Tonic herbs are botanicals taken regularly to nourish and strengthen the body’s systems, supporting long-term health and vitality.
-Examples include Reishi Mushroom (Ganoderma lucidum), valued for immune and adaptogenic benefits; Astragalus (Astragalus membranaceus), known for promoting energy; and Schisandra (Schisandra chinensis), used to enhance endurance and support liver function.
+Tonic herbs are plants used consistently over time to nourish and strengthen the body’s systems.
+These foundational herbs promote resilience, balance, and long-term vitality.
+In Classical and Traditional Chinese Medicine, tonic herbs are a distinct category, though they often overlap with adaptogens in modern use.
+Important and notable examples of tonic herbs include Reishi Mushroom (Ganoderma lucidum), known for its immune and adaptogenic properties; Astragalus (Astragalus membranaceus), valued for enhancing energy; and Schisandra (Schisandra chinensis), recognized for improving endurance and supporting liver function.

 Herbalism Terms and Practices